NodePassProject/pool/README.md

   - Takes timeout parameter to wait for connection availability.
   - Returns the connection ID and connection object for further use.

-- **Clean Method:**
-  - Safely removes only idle connections from the pool.
-  - Thread-safe with mutex protection.
-  - Does not affect connections currently in use.
-  - Useful for regular maintenance and reducing pool size.

 - **Flush/Close:**
   - `Flush` closes all connections and resets the pool.
   - `Close` cancels the context and flushes the pool.